devlooped/SponsorLink/docs/index.md

 and subsequent (purely offline) checks.

 {: .note }
-> A SponsorLink-enabled library may use your locally configured git email
+> A SponsorLink-enabled library *may* use your locally configured git email
-> to ensure (purely locally and offline) the existing sponsor manifest belongs
+> to ensure the located sponsor manifest belongs
+> to the same account by matching the manifest email claim(s).
-> to the same account.
-Read the [privacy policy](privacy.md) for more details.
+> Read the [privacy statement](privacy.md) for more details.